 \section{Conclusions}

 In this paper, we investigated the joint transmit precoding and active RIS reflection beamforming design for active RIS-empowered ISAC systems.
 In addition to the SINR performance metric for multi-user communications, we derived the CRB performance metric for evaluating the target DoA estimation to enhance the sensing performance of ISAC systems.
-Then, we formulated the CRB minimization problem subject to the users' SINR requirement, the BS power budget, the active RIS power budget, and the amplitude constraint of the active RIS reflection coefficients.
-An effective solution based on BCD, SDR, and MM was exploited to address this extremely challenging problem.
+Then, we formulated the CRB minimization problem subject to the users' SINR requirements, the BS power budget, the active RIS power budget, and the amplitude constraint of the active RIS reflection coefficients.
+An effective solution based on alternating optimization, SDR, and MM was exploited to address this extremely challenging problem.
 Various simulation results verified the effectiveness of the proposed algorithm, illustrated the remarkable performance enhancements from active RIS, and demonstrated the trade-off between multi-user communications and radar sensing.
 Compared to passive RIS-assisted ISAC system, active RIS can provide more than 30dB reduction of CRB for the single-target DoA estimation.
 For the case of sensing multiple targets in the active RIS-empowered ISAC system, the derivation of CRB for estimating multiple DoAs and the development of the associated beamforming design algorithms are substantially more complicated, which deserve further investigation in future studies.

 \begin{appendices}